markolalovic/latent-learning-robot/README.md

 # latent-learning-robot
-Deep autoencoder for robotic task learning in latent space
+**Deep autoencoder for robotic task learning in latent space**

+## Introduction

-A simple deep autoencoder network designed to demonstrate applicability in robotic task learning.
+This repository contains a simple deep autoencoder network designed to demonstrate applicability in robotic task learning.
 The robot's task was to accurately throw a ball into the target using reinforcement learning.
 Mitsubishi PA-10 robot was used for the execution of the throw.
 Demo:

 <img src="figures/PA-10_optimized.gif" alt="The execution of the throw" width="200">

+## Description

-The trajectories of motion of the robot were presented using dynamic movement primitives (DMP).
+The trajectories of motion of the robot were presented using dynamic movement primitives (DMPs).
 To reduce the dimensionality we ran a reinforcement learning algorithm in the latent space of the deep autoencoder network.

-Data set for training the autoencoder was generated in simulation.
-The data is a set of DMP weight vectors that define the appropriate robot movements that generate ball trajectories for a grid of targets:
+Data set for training the autoencoder was generated using simulation.
+The data is a set of DMP weight vectors that define the appropriate robot movements that generate ball trajectories for a grid of targets; see the Figure below:

 <img src="figures/generate_throws_opt_10_50.png" alt="Generated throws" width="400">

-Reinforcement learning was shown to be faster in the extracted latent space and it generated more natural movements of the robotic arm [1].
+Reinforcement learning was shown to be faster in the extracted latent space and it generated more natural movements of the robotic arm; see [1].

 ## How-to

 By running the Python script `train-ae.py` in `scripts` directory we can train the deep autoencoder network using DMP weight vectors.
 DMP weight vectors have to be in csv format (examples in data directory).
 The script then saves the transition matrices for encoding and decoding to and from latent space.

 Reinforcement learning algorithm (PoWER) can then be applied to modify the transformed DMP weights in latent space of the initial throw to reach the target.